 - Pre-conference doctoral workshop (11 September 2018): This is free to doctoral students who have registered for the main conference and will take place at Queen’s University Belfast.
 Abstracts submitted to the pre-conference workshop should be up to 250 words.
 There will be opportunities for feedback and to meet fellow students and academics in the field, before the conference starts.
 Papers submitted to the doctoral pre-conference workshop may also be submitted to the main conference.

 The 2018 conference committee are keen to ensure that the conference is inclusive and all venues will be fully accessible.
-The format of the conference is designed to accommodate academics at all career stages, with career development and networking events as well as paper presentations, round table discussions, special sessions and poster presentations.
+The format of the conference is designed to accommodate academics at all career stages, with career development and networking events as well as paper presentations, special sessions and poster presentations.

 Special Events Submission Deadline: Friday, 2 February 2018